 This is a little bit of a misnomer when it comes to credit card debt.
 No creditor will just cancel a credit card debt that you’ve incurred without some kind of credit damage or penalty.
-You can have the remaining payments on your debts cancelled if you settle your debts for less than you owe or file bankruptcy, but both involve severe credit damage.
+You can have the remaining payments on your debts canceled if you settle your debts for less than you owe or file bankruptcy, but both involve severe credit damage.

 Same thing here; your creditors won’t just “forgive” credit card debt once it’s incurred.
 They may discharge your remaining balances if you settle or declare bankruptcy, but that’s not forgiveness because you incur credit damage.
 Debt forgiveness actually applies to student loans, where your remaining balances can be forgiven after a certain number of payments if you’re employed in certain fields, like nursing or teaching.

 You pay your creditors a certain percentage of what you owe, and they agree to discharge the remaining balances.
 You pay less than the full amount owed to clear your debt, but you incur a 7-year credit penalty on every debt that’s settled.
-Settlement is usually a last-ditch effort before bankruptcy.
+A settlement is usually a last-ditch effort before bankruptcy.

 Debt management program